- Created on the 1 April, 2017.

 B-cell lymphoma 2 (Bcl-2) belongs to the BCL-2 family of regulatory proteins which are known to be vital in regulating apoptosis by either inhibiting (anti-apoptotic) or by inducing (pro-apoptotic) process.
 It has been specifically referred to as crucial anti-apoptotic protein and but not a proto-oncogene since it is unable to transduce growth signals.
 Bcl-2 has the ability to initiate a new gene family that is involved in the regulation of cell death and survival without affecting cell proliferation.
 This type of precise regulation and maintenance of balance between cell death and cell proliferation in multicellular organisms is very important for tissue homeostasis.

-The minimum detection sensitivity level of a B-cell lymphoma 2 using this human Bcl-2 ELISA kit was 1.15 U/ml.
-The dynamic assay range for this kit is 2.0 – 700.0 U/ml.
+The minimum detection sensitivity level of a B-cell lymphoma 2 using current human Bcl-2 ELISA kit was 1.15 U/ml.
+The dynamic range for this assay is 2.0 – 700.0 U/ml.

 - Discoveries and controversies in BCL-2 protein-mediated apoptosis.
 FEBS J. (2016) 283 (14): 2690-700.
 Review.
 Zheng J.H., et al.

 - Targeting the B-cell lymphoma/leukemia 2 family in cancer.
 J Clin Oncol.
 (2012) 30 (25): 3127-35.
 Review.
 Davids M.S. and Letai A.

 - Cell death regulation by B-cell lymphoma protein.
 Apoptosis.
 (2006) 11 (4): 459-71.
 Review.
 Verma Y.K., et al.

 - Hematologic malignancies: newer strategies to counter the BCL-2 protein.
 J Cancer Res Clin Oncol.
 (2016) 142 (9): 2013-22.
 Review.
 Ebrahim A.S., et al.